borgbackup/borg/docs/faq.rst

   (which is an issue if they happen to be not the same).
   See :issue:`4272` for an example.
-- Encryption security issues if you would update repo and copy-of-repo independently, due to AES counter reuse.
+- Encryption security issues if you would update repo and copy-of-repo independently, due to AES counter reuse (when using legacy encryption modes).

 See also: :ref:`faq_corrupt_repo`